gabao55/Cinema-App/README.md

 <h1 align='center'>Cineflex</h1>

 Cineflex is a project developed for Driven Software Engineer bootcamp for the React.js and SPA module, you can check the deployed version by this [link](https://cinema-app-xi.vercel.app/).
-This app consists on simplified system for booking seats on a Cinema, that communicates with a backend server API, which allows user to check the movies, sessions and available seats.
+This app consists on simplified system for purchasing Cinema tickets, that communicates with a backend server API, which allows user to check the movies, sessions and available seats.

 <h2>Project innitialization</h2>